Brightwell-cum-Sotwell

 Brightwell-cum-Sotwell is a twin-village and civil parish in the Upper Thames Valley in South Oxfordshire.
 It lies between Didcot to the west and the historic market town of Wallingford to the east.
 In 1974 it was transferred from Berkshire to the county of Oxfordshire, and from Wallingford Rural District to the district of South Oxfordshire.

 History

 Brightwell and Sotwell were originally two separate villages, rural settlements whose inhabitants worked the land.

 Prehistory

-For thousands of years hunter-gatherers of the Thames Valley would have passed this way, stalking wild animals and gathering from the trees that grew on the greens and in this area.
-This good soil and the abundant water supply may have encouraged Iron Age farmers (1500 BC - AD 50) to settle in this area.
+For thousands of years, hunter-gatherers of the Thames Valley would have passed this way, stalking wild animals and gathering from the trees that grew on the greens and in this area.
+The good soil and the abundant water supply may have encouraged Iron Age farmers (1500 BC - AD 50) to settle in this area.
 The ramparts on Wittenham Clumps provide enduring evidence of Iron Age settlement in the area.

 Roman

 Evidence of a Roman road dating from about 43 CE, has been uncovered under the playing fields of the local primary school.
 Other finds include Roman coins and pottery.